LiskArchive/lisk-legacy-docs/introduction.md

 ### Auto-logout

-Auto-logout is a security feature that automatically logs out, if the User has not performed any actions inside of Lisk hub during that time.
+Auto-logout is a security feature that automatically logs out, if the User has not performed any actions inside of Lisk Hub during that time.

 It is possible to turn it off on the Settings page.